 Pacific Oaks College has always been at the forefront in responding to those moments in time that are “exceptional.”
 That time is now, with society’s attention on violence and mental illness, trauma, mental health, and immigration, The School of Cultural and Family Psychology is poised to lead the charge for culture-centered social justice programs in these areas.

 Students learn to master a broad range of therapeutic approaches to help individuals, couples, and families overcome a variety of mental health and behavioral issues.
-Explore our MFT programs below to keep learning more.
+Explore our Marriage and Family Therapy (MFT) programs below to keep learning more.

 Programs in the School of Cultural and Family Psychology

 - M.A.
-Marriage and Family Therapy, African-American Family Studies Specialization
+Marriage and Family Therapy, African-American Family Studies (AAFS) Specialization - Offered at our Pasadena, California campus.

 - M.A.
-Marriage and Family Therapy, Latina/Latino Family Studies Specialization
+Marriage and Family Therapy, Latina/Latino Family Studies (LFS) Specialization - Offered at our Pasadena, California campus.

 The Trauma Studies Specialization, within a social ecological context, is keeping with the School of Cultural and Family Psychology’s social justice mission that underscores urgent societal issues that have long term disabling effects on the family health, child development and well-being.